LGBTQ+ Inclusion Toolkit

 - Also, don’t underestimate visibility of LGBTQ+ members of staff and the impact of seeing them treated well.
 If students can see their teachers thriving then they are more likely to see how they can thrive too.

-If, as educators, we can do this, then we are not only setting up young people for success, but society too.
+If, as educator we can create LGBTQ+ inclusive educational spaces, then we are not only setting young people up for success in our schools, but in society too.